This gluten free cream of mushroom soup is much tastier than anything you could find at even the best grocery stores.

-It's super easy to make this creamy mushroom soup from scratch.
-Plus it takes little time to do!
+It's super easy to make this creamy soup from scratch.
+Plus it takes a little time to do!

-Serve mushroom soup in bowls with a side salad and sandwiches for a quick lunch or dinner.
+Serve gluten free cream of mushroom soup with a side salad and sandwiches for a quick lunch or dinner.

-Or use it in recipes like Instant Pot Pork Chops Recipe or holiday green bean casserole.
+Or use it in this yummy Instant Pot Pork Chops Recipe or holiday green bean casserole.

-How to make homemade cream of mushroom soup
+How to make gluten free cream of mushroom soup

-1. Heat olive oil a skillet over medium heat.
+1. Heat olive oil in a skillet over medium-high heat.
 Add sliced mushrooms and cook for 3-5 minutes, until tender.

-Remove the skillet from the stovetop and set aside.
+Remove the skillet from the stovetop and set it aside.

-2. In a medium saucepan or Dutch oven, melt butter over a medium-low heat.
+2. In a medium or large saucepan or Dutch oven, melt butter over medium-low heat.